Unconditionally stable Gauge-Uzawa finite element schemes for the chemo-repulsion-Navier-Stokes system: Introduction

 Up to now, numerous analytical results have been established concerning the existence and uniqueness of solutions to the classical chemotaxis--fluid system \cite{chae2013,kozono2016,winkler2012,winkler2014,zhang2014}.
 In parallel, several studies have investigated numerical methods for the chemotaxis--Navier--Stokes system.
 For instance, in \cite{lee2015}, the authors numerically examined the formation of falling bacterial plumes induced by bioconvection in a three-dimensional chamber.
 A high-resolution vorticity-based hybrid finite volume/finite difference scheme for the chemotaxis--fluid model was proposed in \cite{chertock2012}, while an upwind finite element method was developed in \cite{deleuze2016} to analyze pattern formation and hydrodynamic stability.
 However, despite these advances, rigorous numerical analysis for the fully coupled chemotaxis--fluid system remains relatively scarce.
 In \cite{feng2021}, the authors designed a linear, positivity--preserving finite element scheme for the chemotaxis--Stokes system, yet the fluid convection term was neglected, limiting its applicability to more general flow regimes.
 In \cite{guillen5}, finite element error estimates were derived for the chemotaxis--Navier--Stokes equations, though the pressure approximation was only partially addressed.
 A linear, decoupled fully-discrete finite element scheme by combining the scalar auxiliary variable (SAV) approach, implicit-explicit (IMEX) scheme and pressure-projection method is presented in \cite{lijian2023}, and another linear and decoupled structure, which is constructed by using the discontinuous Galerkin (DG) method for spatial discretization, the implicit--explicit (IMEX) approach for the highly nonlinear and coupling terms, and a pressure-projection method for the Navier-Stokes equations is done in \cite{wang2023}.

-In the late 1960s, projection methods were introduced by Chorin~\cite{chorin1968} and Temam~\cite{temam1969} to decouple the velocity \(u\) and pressure \(p\), thereby reducing computational cost.
+In the late 1960s, projection methods were introduced by Chorin~\cite{chorin1968} and Temam~\cite{temam1969} to decouple the velocity $\u$ and pressure $p$, thereby reducing computational cost.
 However, these classical methods suffer from drawbacks, such as yielding momentum equations inconsistent with the original equation and degrading numerical accuracy.
-To address these issues, the Gauge method was developed by Oseledets~\cite{oseledets1989} and later refined by E and Liu~\cite{liu2003}.
-While the Gauge formulation is theoretically equivalent to the first equation of (1) and performs well under various boundary conditions, it still has disadvantages--particularly, the tangential boundary derivative is difficult to implement in a finite element framework, often leading to accuracy loss.
+To address these issues, the Gauge method was developed by Oseledets~\cite{oseledets1989} and later refined in \cite{liu2003}.
+While the Gauge formulation is theoretically equivalent to the momentum equation and performs well under various boundary conditions, it still has disadvantages--particularly, the tangential boundary derivative is difficult to implement in a finite element framework, often leading to accuracy loss.
 To overcome these drawbacks, Nochetto and Pyo \cite{pyo2005} proposed the Gauge--Uzawa method for the Navier--Stokes equations, which was later extended to the Boussinesq equations \cite{pyo2006}.
 Subsequent works \cite{pyo2009,pyo2013} provided optimal error estimates and developed a second-order version of this method.
-In this article, we put forward a first order projection method which combines the Gauge and Uzawa methods for the time-dependent MHD equations.
+In this article, we put forward a first order projection method which combines the Gauge and Uzawa methods for the Chemo-repulsion-Navier-Stokes system.